ConGustoAI/chat/README.md

 - Start the dev server
   `bun dev`

 - Open the browser at http://localhost:5173 and sign up as a new user.

 - Go to the Supabase dashboard and check the user is created:

   - `https://supabase.com/dashboard/project/[your project]/auth/users`

+> **Note:** You can also create the users through the Supabase Dashboard `https://supabase.com/dashboard/project/[your project]/auth/users`

 - Go to the Supabase Table Editor, select the `public` schema and the `users` table.
   - `https://supabase.com/dashboard/project/[your project]/editor`
   - Make yourself an Admin by setting `admin` to `true` for your user.
+This allows you to edit the settings globally.

-> **Note:** When the server starts, it will populate the database with the required tables and default data.
-For development, it's better to skip this step by setting the following environment variables in the `.env` file:
+> **Note:** When the server starts, it will populate the database with the required tables and data.
+For development, skip this step by setting the following environment variables in the `.env` file:
 ```
 SKIP_MIGRATIONS=true
 SKIP_SEED=true
 ```

-> **Note:** to do migrations, you can run the following commands:
+> **Note:** to run migrations when you make changes to the schema:
 - `bun db:generate` to update the migrations.
 - `bun db:migrate` to apply the migrations.
 This will sync the database schema with the code.

-If you update the default providers/models/assistants, don't forget to reflect this in `seed.ts`.
+If you update the default providers/models/assistants, don't forget to reflect this in `seed.ts.

 ## Deploy to Vercel